Below are the updates that I posted on social media during my solo unsupported hike across Iceland Traverse.

 On day 7 I had a really bad day with my feet!
 I’m really not sure why, as I’m not asking anything out of the ordinary out of them, but by the afternoon the pain had become ridiculously intense.
 I tried to distract myself by listening to music or a pre-downloaded podcast but failed miserably.
 I just over and over again despaired at myself that I was on foot rather than two wheels!
 I longed for my beloved bicycle.

 It’s odd, I never once considered bike packing this route during the planning, and it’s a perfect bike route!
 I wonder why I didn’t, maybe it was a subconscious thing?
 If I had been bringing a bike then my partner Lee would have wanted to come.
 And as much as I long for him to be here with me every minute, sharing the adventure and taking in all the crazy sites with me, I REALLY wanted this trip to be solo.

-Traveling solo to makes you tougher!
+Travelling solo to makes you tougher!

 Solo I have no one to help me in difficult times.
 I need to be resourceful, fix problems, make decisions and get things done.
 Continually adapting and changing.
 I need to care for myself on a primal level…food, water, shelter and regulate clothing correctly for the weather.

 To be kind to my feet, yesterday (day 8), I cut my distance down a bit and had a great day.
 I spent most the day singing at the top of my lungs, hellishly out of tune, but not a soul in the world was ever going to hear me.
 I had 7 rivers to cross which were flipping FREEZING, but none of them more than knee height and not fast-flowing enough to be a concern at all.
 (I wonder if there had been some ‘poetic license’ on the blogs I had read in my research about Iceland Traverses, or whether the rivers are just low at the moment?
 Either way, I’m happy with how they are now)